 Who is SRVENT?

 SRVENT (Spencer Richard) is a rap artist, producer, and freelancer based in Edson, AB, Canada.
+He also works in Artist Development for ArtistPro, a Los Angeles based educational company for independent artists.

 Before all the music videos, projects, performing, and freelance ever came to be, Spencer started his journey with music when he was very little.
 His earliest memories were of him slapping the piano keys in his parents basement.